LucasYY88/AIGC-Education-Review-Repository/README.md

 ## ✉️ Contact

-For questions about this repository, please contact the corresponding author: *[Corresponding Author Email]*.
+For questions about this repository, please contact the corresponding author: *yezhang@sspu.edu.cn*.